abhishek8778/Bitcoin_Price_Alert/README.md

 To create a new test applet follow these steps:

-Click on the big “this” button
+-Click on the big “this” button

-Search for the “webhooks” service and select the “Receive a web request” trigger
+-Search for the “webhooks” service and select the “Receive a web request” trigger

-Lets name the event test_event
+-Lets name the event test_event

-Now select the big “that” button
+-Now select the big “that” button

-Search for the “notifications” service and select the “Send a notification from the IFTTT app”
+-Search for the “notifications” service and select the “Send a notification from the IFTTT app”

-Change the message to I just triggered my first IFTTT action! and click on “Create action”
+-Change the message to I just triggered my first IFTTT action! and click on “Create action”

-Click on the “Finish” button and we’re done
+-Click on the “Finish” button and we’re done